dinhkellie/AI-Designing-Pac-Man-Agents/README.md

 3. Project Reflection

-> By doing this project, I learned a lot about the methods and code environment of Pac-Man game.
+> Claire: By doing this project, I learned a lot about the methods and code environment of Pac-Man game.
 By programming randomAgent and ReflexAgent, I was able to understand how agent makes basic movements with respect to the environment.
 The assignment also helped me learn a bit more about python and pair programming.

+> Kellie: This project was a fun introduction to designing agents.
+The Pac-Man interface was easy to navigate and the code base was fairly simple to sift through to find the appropriate methods.
+I thought it was a great introductory assignment and helped me brush up on my Python knowledge.
+The assignment was a good length and working in pairs allowed for more collaboration and creativity in the custom layouts.
+Describing the agent's behavior was sometimes difficult, as I felt the language for all of them was quite repetitive.
+I would like to learn how to better describe agents and how to keep those observations separate from the code implementation.